 This list is not exhaustive.
 Nor is every item on the list a malpractice lawsuit per se.
 Recall the four elements above.
 For a psychiatrist to be liable for malpractice, he or she must have failed to take reasonable care, and the patient must have suffered injury as a result.
 A doctor can take reasonable care and still make an incorrect judgment call, so not every incorrect decision is actionable as malpractice.
 However, some items on the list—for example, engaging in a sexual relationship with a patient—almost always lead to prevailing malpractice claims.

 Many cases of psychiatric malpractice are never reported because the victims are already emotionally unstable.
 If you suspect that you have been a victim of psychiatric malpractice, consider consulting a local attorney.

-Disclaimer: This article is for informational purposes only and not for the purpose of providing legal advice.
+Disclaimer: This post is for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
-Use of and access to this blog or any of the e-mail links contained within the site do not create an attorney-client relationship between the author and the user or browser.
+Use of and access to this post or any of the e-mail links contained within the site do not create an attorney-client relationship between the author and the user or browser.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of any law firm or Psychology Today.